davidefiocco/streamlit-fastapi-model-serving/README.md

 # streamlit-fastapi-model-serving

-Simple example of usage of streamlit and FastAPI for ML model serving
+Simple example of usage of streamlit and FastAPI for ML model serving described on https://davidefiocco.github.io/2020/06/27/streamlit-fastapi-ml-serving.html.

 When developing simple APIs that serve machine learning models, it can be useful to have _both_ a backend (with API documentation) for other applications to call and a frontend for users to experiment with the functionality.